Orion Ciftja

-Orion Ciftja is a physicist and tenured professor at Prairie View A&M University.
+Orion Ciftja is an Albanian-American physicist and tenured professor at Prairie View A&M University.
+He is a Fellow of the American Physical Society.
 Ciftja specializes in theoretical physics with strong emphasis in condensed matter physics.
 His main areas of interest are quantum hall effect, nanoscale structures, and strongly correlated electronic systems.

 Awards

 Orion Ciftja has been awarded several National Science Foundation research grants.
 He also received the distinguished honor of being the KITP scholar in the years 2007–2009.
-He also has received the Texas A&M University System Teaching Excellence Award on several occasions.
+He is a recipient of the Texas A&M University System Teaching Excellence Award on several occasions.

 Selected publications

 Ciftja has published over 100 refereed papers, has more than 10,000 reads, and has more than 1000 citations to his work.